Javascript is not enabled.

 Mail delivery

-Letters and packages are being delivered as usual, and post office branches remain open.
-The U.S. Postal Service is an independent agency, and because it does not depend on the federal budget for its funding, it isn't affected by a shutdown.
+Letters and packages are delivered as usual, and post office branches will remain open.
+The U.S. Postal Service is an independent agency that does not depend on the federal budget for funding, and thus is not affected by a shutdown.

 Veterans